Masters Cut Line 2026: +4 Is The Final Number

 Peter Clarke • Senior Editor 16+ years betting experience

-Get the projected cut line for the 2026 Masters and historical cut line information to help you make smarter Masters wagers.
+Get the final cut line for the 2026 Masters and historical cut line information to help you make smarter Masters wagers in the future.

 Enjoying Covers content?
 Add us as a preferred source on your Google account Add as a preferred source on Google